e3prom/asmcodes/README.md

 # Shellcode
 This repository holds a collection of shellcodes I wrote for various operating systems, architectures and instruction sets.
-Null bytes have been removed whenever possible so the shellcode can be used inside of buffers or over common protocols without breaking.
-They've not been optimized for size, therefore they genenate lengthy machine codes.
-They're however interesting for educational purpose as you can easily decode them and can be used as a reference for further improvements (e,g. reducing machine code size, omiting bad characters and/or avoiding detection).
+Null bytes have been avoided whenever possible so the shellcodes could be used inside buffers or transmitted over common protocols without terminating.
+The shellcodes have not been optimized for their machine code's lengths, nor for their compatibility.
+They're however interesting for educational purposes as you can more easily parse them and can be used as a reference for further improvements.

 ## Assembly
+Otherwise stated in the comments of the source files, all shellcodes can be assembled using the [NASM](http://www.nasm.us) assembler.

+'''
+.
+├── linux-x86
+│   ├── lnx-execve-setreuid-x86_32.s
+│   └── lnx-execve-x86_32.s
+└── linux-x86_64
+    ├── lnx-execve-setreuid-x86_64.s
+    └── lnx-execve-x86_64.s
+'''

+## Notes & Observations
-These shellcodes can be assembled using NASM.
-Linux shellcodes have been tested and debugged on a 64-bits Ubuntu 17.10 (4.13.0-17-generic).
+ * Linux shellcodes have been tested and debugged on a 64-bit Ubuntu 17.10 host with ASLR and DEP enabled.

 ## Disclaimer
 Please make proper use of these shellcodes.
-They are intended for education purposes only.
+They are intended for educational purposes only.